MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMSecurityRole.md

 ```

 ## DESCRIPTION
-The **Export-CMSecurityRole** cmdlet exports a security role configuration from Microsoft System Center Configuration Manager to an XML file.
+The **Export-CMSecurityRole** cmdlet exports a security role configuration from Configuration Manager to an XML file.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.